CeleritasML/eli5c/data_creation/README.md

 ### Dataset Curators

-The dataset was initially created by Jingsong Gao, Qinren Zhou, Rui Qiu, during course project of `ANLY 580` at Georgetown University.
+The dataset was initially created by Jingsong Gao, Qinren Zhou, Rui Qiu, during a course project of `ANLY 580` at Georgetown University.

 ### Licensing Information